Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 1325.
 General Physics II.

-This is the second course in a two semester sequence which is a survey of the basic laws and principles of physics and includes the topics of waves, light, electricity and magnetism.
-This course is designed for students whose program requires technical physics, but who are not pre-engineering students or majors or minors in physics.
+This course is the second in a two-semester, algebra-based sequence that examines the fundamental laws and principles of physics.
+Topics include waves, light, electricity and magnetism, and microscopic properties of matter.
+The course is intended for students whose programs require technical physics preparation but who are not engineering students, physics majors or minors, or enrolled in calculus-based physics programs.
 Prerequisites: PHYS 1315 or PHYS 1335 with a grade of "C" or better.
+Corequisites: PHYS 1125 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.